ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

   nice mentorship from this community.
 You can conduct a session for beginners.

-* **Networking:** You will find senior employees of tech giants, owner of innovative startups and professors from well known universities participating in this conference.
+* **Networking:** You will find senior employees of tech giants, owner of innovative start-ups and professors from well-known universities participating in this conference.
 It can be a good opportunity for you to network with them.